tonytvo/blog-generator/content/blog/road-less-stupid/index.md

 - **Thinking Time**
   - Where have I allowed my business to abandon the advantages of being small?
-  - Where have I encouraged/tolerated systems and standardization as a substitute for intimacy and relationship?
+  - Where have I encouraged/tolerated systems and standardization as a substitute for intimacy and relationships?
-  - Where could I inject some flexibility back into how we are doing business?
+  - Where could I inject some flexibility into how we do business?
   - Where do I sense a shift in the market that I have been afraid to investigate because of an irrational fear that it might disrupt what we are currently doing?
-  - What are the things we should be doing if I weren't so afraid of losing?
+  - What would we be doing if I weren't so afraid of losing?
-  - How can I test these ideas in a small way so that in case it is a bad idea, it doesn't torpedo the mother ship?
+  - How can I test these ideas in a small way so that if it is a bad idea, it doesn't torpedo the mother ship?
   - What assumptions am I making about the current environment and my competition that, if wrong, would cause me significant economic distress?
-  - What is the competitive advantage we have relied on to attract and retain customers?
+  - What competitive advantage have we relied on to attract and retain customers?
 What could erode or undermine this advantage?
-  - Knowing what I know about my business, if I decided to compete with myself, what would I do to put a major dent in my company?
+  - Knowing what I know about my business, what would I do to put a significant dent in my company if I decided to compete with myself?
   - Where am I hanging on to strategies and solutions that were great answers in a different environment?
-  - What question do I need to ask to discover our vulnerability to a changing environment?
+  - What question must I ask to discover our vulnerability to a changing environment?
-  - What do we need to measure to have optics about what is changing?
+  - What must we measure to have optics about what is changing?

 # SIMPLIFYING GROWTH